singingwolfboy/netlify-home/_posts/2015-10-15-a-step-by-step-guide-pelican-on-netlify.md

 ---
 title: "A step-by-step guide: Pelican on netlify"
 author: Aaron Autrand
-image: null
+image: /uploads/pelican-screenshot.png
 short_title: Pelican on netlify
 description: A step-by-step guide on how to host Pelican sites on netlify
 thumbnail: /uploads/2043492.png
 cmsUserSlug: ""